andry-dev/tewi/README.md

 But honestly, at the end of the day I'm just experimenting with C++14 and CMake.

-## Why should I even use this library?

-You may choose to use this if:

- * You want to painlessly include a drawing framework in your project
- * You despise OOP concepts such as inheritance, runtime polymorphism, etc...
- * You don't like exceptions
- * You want to code something quickly for many APIs and OSes
- * You optionally want to change _anything_ about _any_ implementation
- * You are a masochist

-You may choose **not** to use this if:

- * You want mature and stable frameworks
- * You want a sane API
- * You _really_ like OOP as done in Java
- * You think templates make an API unnecessary convoluted

 ## Design choices

 This library avoids inheritance and `virtual` by using templates.
 It tries to delegate most runtime decisions to compile-time via policy classes, concepts, occasional CRTP and template specialization abuse.
-While it's not a compiler turture test (like Boost is), it's still not easy on the compiler.
+While it's not a compiler torture test, it's still not easy on the compiler.

-While you _can_ compile the library as a dynamic library I advise you to _not_ do it because it can get in the way of LTO and, generally speaking, there is no reason to use dynamic linking.
+While you _can_ compile the library as a dynamic library I advise you to _not_ do it because it can get in the way of LTO.

 ## Dependencies

-You can use conan to build the library as a package and get all the dependencies.
+You can use `conan` to build the library as a package and get all the dependencies.

 Required:
  * [asl](https://github.com/andry-dev/asl)